breithbarbot/Home-XAMPP/README.md

 # Web projects homepage
-> A simple web server for windows with Apache/Nginx, PHP, MariaDB and phpMyAdmin
+> Web projects homepage for XAMPP and more...

 <br>